 You need to care for your wound properly after surgery to remove a pilonidal cyst.
 Dr. Paonessa will give you detailed guidance on how to look after the wound and change your dressings, and when to return for a checkup.

-If you have a pilonidal cyst, call Paonessa Colon & Rectal Surgery, PC, or book an appointment online today.
+If you have a pilonidal cyst, call Paonessa Colon & Rectal Surgery, PC, to book an appointment today.